lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

   the algorithm identifier in the `algorithm` field.

-The `AlgorithmIdentifier` for an ML-KEM public key MUST use one of the `id-alg-ml-kem` object identifiers listed below, based on the security level.
+The `AlgorithmIdentifier` for an ML-KEM public key MUST use one of the `id-alg-ml-kem` object identifiers (OID) listed below, based on the security level.
 The `parameters` field of the `AlgorithmIdentifier` for the ML-KEM public key MUST be absent.